2042ed/JAM.BedInDaHouse/README.md

 <http://creativecommons.org/licenses/by-nc-sa/4.0/>

 ## More informations
-This isn't the first Kids Game Jam we do, please check site <https://jamurr.org>
+This isn't the first Kids Game Jam we do, do check <https://jamurr.org>.